-At the start of each intervention programme, teaching assistants and teachers will work together to devise a set of targets for the group.
-Parents will be informed that their child is in a group and what the targets of the group are by letter or phone call where appropriate.
-In the first session of an intervention, teaching assistants will complete a pre-assessment, identifying the children's strengths and weakness at this point.
-Throughout the intervention (which usually will last for between 6-8 weeks) the teaching assistants will record progress and any observations using a tracker sheet.
+At the start of each intervention programme, teaching assistants will complete a pre-assessment, identifying the children's strengths and weakness at this point.
+Throughout the intervention (which usually will last for between 10-12 weeks) the teaching assistants will record progress and any observations using a tracker sheet.
 At the end of the intervention, the children will be re-tested to evaluate the progress that they have made and the impact of the intervention.
 This information is reported to the pupil's class teachers and the SENDCO, who can then identify which interventions are most successful in enhancing progress and attainment.
-Progress is also reported at parents' evenings.
+At parents evening, progress in the interventions will be reported alongside informing parents of the next intervention their child may be moving onto including the targets set for them to on their provision maps.
 The quality of support offered via our intervention programmes is monitored by the SENDCO frequently.